bfg-s/admin-documentation/Writerside/topics/Sortable-timeline-table.md

 # Sortable timeline table

-Is a separate component of the deligator class `\App\Admin\Delegates\Timeline`.
+Is a separate component of the deligator class `\Admin\Delegates\Timeline`.
 To create a timeline table with fully customizable content using the `Timeline` component, you can use the following example:
 ```php
 use App\Admin\Delegates\Timeline;